So Hot ... Ways to Make This a Memorable Summer

 Caves are found throughout the South in Missouri, Texas, Alabama, Tennessee, Virginia, Kentucky and West Virginia.
 Even Florida has a cave - Florida Caverns State Park in Marianna.

-And truth be told, a cave tour anywhere in the region is a great way to cool off.
+And let's be honest, a cave tour anywhere in the region is a great way to cool off.

 Those interested in spelunking should visit the Southeastern Cave Conservancy and National Speleological Society.